DigiByte-Core/BankBox/README.md

 If you would like to deep dive to our programmatic Node.js (and browser) API for issuance and transfer of digital assets, go to [Getting started with DigiAssets SDK](https://github.com/DigiByte-Core/DigiAssets-docs/blob/master/getting_started.md).

 ## Get DigiVault Running on OSX
 This guide assumes you already have homebrew & node installed on your Mac.
-If not read here: https://brew.sh/ for brew instalation.
+If not read here: https://brew.sh/ for brew installation.

 Then:
 ```sh